“Seventh son of a seventh son” – Iron Maiden.

 I don’t miss Don’t Stop Living one bit.

 And finally, I’ll be releasing my poetry and lyrics at some point.
 During my journeys I wrote around 2,000 poems and lyrics.
 They’ll see the light of day.

 “We can play McLeary now that Steve has gone” – Nottingham Forest fans.

-Don’t hate me for my honesty, my exposition of liars or my happiness that the new project here outdid the former one on Facebook likes.
+Don’t hate me for my honesty, my sorrow or my happiness that the new project here outdid the former one on popularity.
 You don’t know what goes on in a man’s head.